Planning 3 days in Paris, France to explore the romantic city? Wondering what to do?

 You are very close to the big department stores on Boulevard Haussmann

-Take the Hop on Hop Off Yellow Route (Montmartre - Grand Boulevard Route) from stop 58) and get to 52 stop Montmartre Sacré-Coeur.
+Take the Hop on Hop Off to get to the Montmartre Sacré-Coeur area.

 Climb to the top of Montmartre or enjoy a funicular ride.
 Admire the magnificent view and visit the Basilica (no photos allowed inside).
 Explore the charming hill with its unique artsy atmosphere.

 If you are not too tired, finish your day with a representation at the famous cabaret Moulin Rouge

 #1 CLASSIC Day 3 - Paris from Above and Under

 Enjoying a Seine River cruise is a must-do in Paris.
 Many of the most beautiful buildings are along the Seine River and it gives you great perspectives.
 And it should be quieter in the morning and better to move around to take pictures

 If you purchased you Hop on Hop off bus ticket for 2 or 3 days, a River cruise may be included depending on your ticket.